 Mechanical engineering skills in demand

 Demand for mechanical engineers is high due to:

 - a strengthening manufacturing sector

 - a strong building and construction sector

 - too few people training and gaining relevant qualifications.

-Mechanical engineer appears on Immigration New Zealand's long-term skill shortage list.
+Mechanical engineer and industrial engineer appear on Immigration New Zealand's long-term skill shortage list.
 This means the Government is actively encouraging skilled mechanical engineers from overseas to work in New Zealand.

 Range of employers